xendogetoken/xendoge/README.md

 ### burnXEN

 This function is called by users to burn `XEN` tokens and receive `XENDoge` tokens in return.
-The function also sends a portion of the ether sent during the burning process to the donation address.
+The function also sends any ether received during the burning process to the donation address.

 ```solidity
 function burnXEN(uint256 xen) public payable {